-The jury is still out on just how much tightening is able to be achieved, but this is due to individual variances in tissue, and just how far energy can penetrate.
-No matter what, we’re onto something.
-These treatments are a valuable start in helping women live a life where laughing and sneezing can come and go without a mess and sex feels good again.
+The jury is still out on just how much tightening is able to be achieved, but this is due to individual variances in tissue and how far energy can penetrate and the fact that each patient is different and can react differently, even slightly each time.
+These treatments are a valuable start in helping women live a life where laughing and sneezing can come and go without an issue, and sexual pleasure is back on the agenda.

 What the research is saying

 There is emerging research into non-surgical vaginal treatments for what’s known as the genitourinary symptoms of menopause (GSM).
 These symptoms include vaginal dryness, atrophy, cracking and bleeding, itching, and urinary stress incontinence.

-Lasers have been found to provide improvements in sexual discomfort and atrophy and reducing vulvovaginal symptoms.
+Lasers have been found to provide improvements in sexual discomfort and atrophy and reduce vulvovaginal symptoms.
 Lasers were also found to be effective in improving laxity and dryness.